sil-dictionary-lexical-services/SplitRefs/README.md

 INPUT/OUTPUT FILES: specified on command line (STDIN/STDOUT)

+USAGE:  perl ./SplitRefs.pl <  MyDatabase.db > MyDatabase-Split.db

 LOGFILE: writes a logfile containing (a) fields with parentheses (so they can be checked manually), and (b) any lines that didn't match the expected pattern for an SFM field.

 SAMPLE FILES:
-  * Sample input:	SampleIndo-ForSplit.db
+  * Sample input:	SampleIndo-mod1-BeforeSplit.db
-  * Sample output:	SampleIndo-AfterSplit.db
+  * Sample output:	SampleIndo-mod2-AfterSplit.db

 SAMPLE USAGE:
   * ./SplitRefs.pl < SampleIndo-ForSplit.db > SampleIndo-AfterSplit.db